laedit/vika/README.md

 There also will be a solution to upload a temporary report stored for a week.

 And the client may push reports through the website public API.

+## Contributing
+PRs gladly accepted but beware of code coverage and style.